 Have you ever heard of the two coffee drinks, cortado and piccolo?
 Although the names are similar, these two coffees have different flavors and styles.

-And while they may look almost identical in some cafes, both drinks serve up a unique twist on espresso that sets them apart from each other.
+And while they may look almost identical in some cafes, both drinks offer a unique twist on espresso that sets them apart.

 Quick Answer: What is the difference between a cortado vs. a piccolo?